akashgiricse/lets-quiz/README.md

 ### Leaderboard features:

 * Leaderboard is a shorted list according to the score obtained by the user.
-* If two users have same score, the user who has signed up earlier will have good ranking than the one who joines late.
+* If two users have same score, the user who has signed up earlier will have good ranking than the one who joins late.
 * Leaderboard is open to all.
 No login required.

 ### Administrative features: